What Is a Family Genogram?

 This type of family genogram is often used in counseling, ministry, and spiritual direction to explore how spiritual beliefs influence personal identity, family traditions, and even generational conflict or harmony.
 It helps individuals understand how spiritual values are transmitted (or resisted) through generations and how that impacts their current worldview.

-These examples demonstrate that a family genogram isn’t just a chart—it’s a powerful visual narrative that uncovers patterns, connections, and influences that often go unnoticed.
+These templates demonstrate that a family genogram isn’t just a chart—it’s a powerful visual narrative that uncovers patterns, connections, and influences that often go unnoticed.
 Whether used for medical, emotional, or professional insights, genograms provide a clearer understanding of how our family histories shape us.

-How to Create a Family Genogram: A Step-by-Step Guide
+How to Create a Family Genogram

 Creating a family genogram may seem complex at first, but with the right steps and tools, it becomes an insightful and even enjoyable process.
 Whether you’re using it for therapy, medical history, or personal exploration, here’s how to create a family genogram that’s accurate and meaningful.